murrowma/pybeam/README.md

 # Custom models

 Folder "custom_model_template.zip" contains the custom model template files.
-See "Custom_Tutorial1_creating_a_custom_model" for directions on how to use these files to create your own custom model.
+See "Custom Tutorial 1 - Creating a custom_model" for directions on how to use these files to create your own custom model.